balderdashy/sails-docs/contributing/contributing-to-the-documentation.md

 + Fork the [sails-docs](https://github.com/balderdashy/sails-docs) repo (`balderdashy/sails-docs`) and change the name of your fork to be `sails-docs-{{IETF}}` where {{IETF}} is the [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) for your language.
 + Edit the README to summarize your progress so far, provide any other information you think would be helpful for others reading your translation, and let interested contributors know how to contact you.
-+ When you are satisfied with the first complete version of your translation, open an issue and someone from our docs team will be happy to help you get preview it in the context of the Sails website, get it live on a domain (yours, or a subdomain of sailsjs.com, whichever makes the most sense), and share it with the rest of the Sails community.
++ When you are satisfied with the first complete version of your translation, open an issue and someone from our docs team will be happy to help you preview it in the context of the Sails website, get it live on a domain (yours, or a subdomain of sailsjs.com, whichever makes the most sense), and share it with the rest of the Sails community.

 <docmeta name="displayName" value="Contributing to the docs">